-OBS Studio is free and open-source software for live streaming and video recording.
+OBS Studio is free, open-source software for live streaming and video recording.
 Perfect for YouTube, Twitch, and education.

-🎥 Record and live stream with professional results — completely free
+Record and livestream with professional results — for free

 OBS Studio (Open Broadcaster Software Studio) is one of the most powerful and flexible tools for video recording and live streaming — and it’s completely free.
 Whether you’re a YouTuber, gamer, educator, or hosting a video conference, OBS Studio is a rock‑solid choice.

-The software is open source and runs on Windows, macOS, and Linux, making it widely compatible.
-It supports high-resolution capture, advanced scene setup, and direct streaming to services such as Twitch, YouTube, and Facebook Live.
+The software is open source and works on Windows, macOS and Linux, making it highly versatile.
+It supports high‑resolution capture, advanced scene setup, and direct streaming to services like Twitch, YouTube, and Facebook Live.

 Flexible scene and source setup

-Create multiple scenes and switch between them easily during your stream.
-Each scene can include several sources: display capture, webcam, images, text, audio, animations — or live feeds from your browser.
+Create multiple scenes and switch between them during your stream.
+Each scene can include multiple sources: screen or display captures, webcam, images, text, audio, animations — or live feeds from your browser.

 Advanced audio mixer

-The built-in audio mixer gives you precise control over each audio source.
-Add filters like Noise Gate, Compressor, and Gain so your audio sounds crisp and professional — even without external processing.
+The built‑in mixer gives you precise control over every audio source.
+Add filters like noise gate, compressor, and gain so your audio sounds crisp and professional, even without external processing.

 High‑quality streaming

-OBS Studio supports streaming up to 1080p and 60 FPS, and with the right encoder settings you can stream without lag and with low CPU load — ideal for gamers or webinars.
+OBS Studio supports streaming up to 1080p at 60 FPS, and with the right encoder settings you can go live with minimal lag and low CPU usage — ideal for gamers or webinars.

 Local video recording